Abhinandan57/Bank-Churn-Prediction/README.md

+<h2 style="color:red">About the Repository</h2>

+Bank Churn Prediction is a **Binary Classification** problem.
+The required data for this problem is collected from Kaggle (https://www.kaggle.com/competitions/playground-series-s4e1/data).
+As a part of the solution of this problem statement, I have created multiple machine learning models.
+As the dataset is imbalanced, I have taken the help of SMOTE technique for oversampling.
+Each model is created after performing Exploratory Data Analysis (EDA), Data Preprocessing & Hyperparameter Tuning.
+And at the end the model performance is evaluated individually.

+I have created this repository basically to explore different machine learning algorithms & implement my knowledge, and skill on binary classification problem statement, in separate files. 🧐 Modular programming structure is not followed here.
+In my future repositories for specific projects, I will follow modular programming structure. 👍

+The details of the dataset, task & model evaluation criteria are provided below:

 <h2 style="color:red">Description</h2>

 The bank customer churn dataset is a commonly used dataset for predicting customer churn in the banking industry.
 It contains information on bank customers who either left the bank or continue to be a customer.
 The dataset includes the following attributes: